Vila Velha State Park

 Vila Velha State Park or the Old Village State Park (Parque Estadual de Vila Velha) is a state park in the city of Ponta Grossa, Paraná State, Brazil.
 It covers 3803 ha.
 It is located at one hundred kilometers from Curitiba, capital of the State of Paraná.
 The set of formations resembles a medieval city with its castles and towers in ruins, hence its name.

-Hidden in the heart of Paraná, the Old Village State Park is a dreamscape where time, wind, and water have sculpted stone into poetry.
-As you wander hand in hand through towering sandstone formations shaped like goblets, camels, and castles, it feels as though nature itself carved this place for lovers.
-The quiet of the ancient forest, the shimmer of crystal-clear lagoons, and the golden glow of sunset over the Furnas craters create a setting that’s as timeless as your shared journey.

 The Park

 Created by the Department of Historical and Artistic Heritage of the State of Paraná in 1966, to protect its 18 km² of rock formations, classified as one of the Brazilian geological sites by SIGEP, due to its impressive natural sculptures, sculpted by wind and rain erosion in the sandstones of the Itararé Group.

 Composed of three neighboring sites: Arenitos; Furnas and Lagoa Dourada.

 While the sandstones are a huge collection of large blocks carved into exotic shapes, the Furnas are three craters with vertical walls, eroded into the ground, the largest of which is about 100 meters deep, half of which is covered by water.
 They are all connected to each other and to Lagoa Dourada, so named because of the effect created by the crystal-clear water and the color of its sands in the sunsets.